krawaller/algol5/modules/content/material/about/businessmodel/about.md

 {PIC:name=moneylaundering.jpg,cred=Photo by HothBricks,credurl=https://www.flickr.com/photos/hothbricks/21458946083,title=Business model?}

 Short answer - there isn't one.
-This is very much an SPP&trade; (Stupid Passion Project), and like all proper SPP:s, light years from being economically viable.
+This is very much an SPP&trade; (Stupid Passion Project), and like all proper SPP:s, light years from being economically viable (no disrespect meant to the {EXTLINK:url=https://www.buymeacoffee.com/chessicals,text=free coffees}).

-The plan is to set up a Patreon or similar to allow for throwing a voluntary coin in the cap, but this isn't in place yet.

 Further down the line there might be hand-curated ads or sponsorships, should such an opportunity arise, or paid game inclusions.